Gary Coleman: Legacy

 Following his death in 2010, the casts of the off-Broadway production of Avenue Q in New York City and the Avenue Q National Tour in Dallas dedicated their performances to his memory, and the actors playing the part of Coleman paid tribute to him from the stage at the performances' conclusions.
 The Coleman character remained in the show after modifications were made to relevant dialogue.
 Randy Kester—Coleman's attorney—told Dallas News in 2010, "The world's going to be a little less happy place without Gary.
 For being a small guy, he sure had a big impact on the world."
 Coleman appeared in 2011 in the intro to the game Postal III and in 2015 in the expansion pack for Postal 2 - Paradise Lost.

-In the 2021 Diff'rent Strokes special, actor Kevin Hart played Coleman's signature character of Arnold Jackson.
+In the 2021 Diff'rent Strokes episode of Live in Front of a Studio Audience, actor Kevin Hart played Coleman's signature character of Arnold Jackson.
 A documentary about Coleman's life, Gary, was released on the streaming service Peacock on August 29, 2024.